How to Sell Coins — Where to Get the Best Price Without Getting Ripped Off

 Know What You Have Before You Sell Anything

-Probably should have opened with this section, honestly, because everything else downstream depends on it.
+Probably should have opened with this section, honestly.
+Everything downstream depends on it.

-You cannot negotiate effectively if you don’t know what your coin is worth at retail.
-Dealers know this.
-They count on it.
-Before you call a single shop or list a single item, spend real time on identification and valuation using free resources that have no incentive to lowball you.
+You cannot negotiate from ignorance.
+Dealers know this — they count on it.
+Before you call a single shop or photograph a single coin, spend real time on identification and valuation using free tools that have zero incentive to lowball you.

 Free Tools Worth Your Time

-The Official Red Book — formally titled A Guide Book of United States Coins by R.S.
-Yeoman — costs about $15 at any bookstore and is updated annually.
+The Official Red Book — formally A Guide Book of United States Coins by R.S.
+Yeoman — runs about $15 at any bookstore and updates annually.
 The 2024 edition lists retail values by grade for essentially every U.S. coin series.
-It skews slightly conservative compared to current market, but it gives you a legitimate floor.
-If a dealer offers you less than Red Book for a common coin in decent condition, that’s a red flag worth noting.
+It skews conservative against current market, but it gives you a real floor.
+If a dealer offers you less than Red Book on a common coin in decent condition, that’s worth noting.

-PCGS Photograde is a free online tool at pcgs.com that lets you compare your coin against high-resolution reference images to estimate grade.
-Grading is subjective and takes years to develop real intuition, but Photograde gives you a defensible starting point.
-If your 1881-S Morgan dollar looks like the MS-63 image, you know you’re not holding an MS-60 regardless of what someone tells you.
+PCGS Photograde is free at pcgs.com.
+You compare your coin against high-resolution reference images to estimate grade.
+Grading takes years to develop real intuition — but Photograde gives you something defensible.
+If your 1881-S Morgan dollar looks like the MS-63 image, you’re not holding an MS-60 regardless of what someone tells you.

 When Professional Grading Is Worth the Cost

-PCGS and NGC charge between $30 and $65 per coin for standard submission, with turnaround times running four to twelve weeks depending on service level.
-That cost only makes sense in specific situations.
+PCGS and NGC charge between $30 and $65 per coin for standard submission — turnaround runs four to twelve weeks depending on service level.
+That math only works in specific situations.

-Submit for grading if your coin is potentially worth more than $300 in a certified holder, if it’s a key date or major variety, or if you’re planning to sell through auction where a certified grade meaningfully expands your buyer pool.
+Submit if your coin might clear $300 in a certified holder, if it’s a key date or major variety, or if you’re heading to auction where a certified grade meaningfully expands who will bid.
 For a circulated 1964 Kennedy half dollar worth $8, professional grading is economic nonsense.
-For a 1909-S VDB Lincoln cent in what appears to be EF-45 condition, it’s mandatory before selling.
+For a 1909-S VDB Lincoln cent sitting in what looks like EF-45 condition, it’s mandatory before you sell anything.

 Raw, uncertified coins sell at a discount to slabbed examples in almost every venue.
-That discount varies — sometimes 10%, sometimes 40% — but it’s real and consistent.
-Factor it in.
+Sometimes 10%.
+Sometimes 40%.
+It’s real and consistent — factor it in.

 Where to Sell — Every Channel Compared

-There is no single best place to sell coins.
-The best channel depends on what you’re selling, how much time you have, and how much risk you’re willing to accept.
+There’s no single best place to sell coins.
+The right channel depends on what you’re selling, how much time you have, and how much friction you can tolerate.
 Here’s how each one actually works.

 Local Coin Shops

-Walk-in coin shops are convenient.
-They’re also almost always the lowest offer you’ll receive.
-Dealers operate on margin.
-They buy wholesale and sell retail.
-A shop that retails a coin at $200 needs to buy it at $100 to $120 to stay in business.
-That’s not dishonesty — that’s commerce.
-But you need to understand that their offer reflects a business model, not the coin’s value to a collector.
+Walk-in shops are convenient.
+They’re also almost always the lowest offer you’ll get.
+Dealers buy wholesale and sell retail — a shop retailing a coin at $200 needs to acquire it at $100 to $120 to stay in business.
+That’s not dishonesty.
+That’s commerce.
+But their offer reflects a business model, not the coin’s value to a collector.

-Local shops are appropriate for bulk sales of common material — junk silver, wheat cents by the roll, circulated commemoratives — where the transaction cost and time of other channels exceeds the value of the coins themselves.
-For anything significant, get their offer last, not first.
+Local shops make sense for bulk sales of common material — junk silver, wheat cents by the roll, circulated commemoratives where the transaction cost of other channels exceeds the coins’ value.
+For anything significant, get their offer last.
+Not first.

 Heritage Auctions

 Heritage is the largest numismatic auction house in the world, and for high-value coins, it’s genuinely competitive.
-Their buyer’s premium runs 20% on coins sold for under $1,000 and scales down slightly from there.
-Sellers typically pay a commission of 5% to 10% depending on consignment size and relationship with the house.
+Buyer’s premium runs 20% on coins under $1,000, scaling slightly from there.
+Sellers typically pay 5% to 10% commission depending on consignment size and their relationship with the house.

-The math works if your coin is legitimately rare or desirable.
-A key-date coin that generates bidding competition at Heritage can dramatically outperform what any dealer would offer.
-The downside is time — their major auctions are tied to shows like the FUN Convention in January and the ANA show in August, and consignment deadlines are weeks before the sale.
-You might wait three to five months from drop-off to check.
+The math works when your coin is legitimately rare or desirable — key-date material that generates real bidding competition can dramatically outperform any dealer offer.
+The downside is time.
+Major auctions tie to shows like the FUN Convention in January and the ANA show in August, with consignment deadlines weeks before the sale.
+Three to five months from drop-off to check isn’t unusual.

 eBay

-eBay is where I sell mid-range material — certified coins in the $75 to $500 range — and it consistently returns better than dealer offers.
-Final value fees run 12.9% for coins in most categories, plus PayPal or payment processing fees around 3%.
-So your net on a $200 sale is roughly $168 before shipping costs.
+eBay is where I sell mid-range material — certified coins in the $75 to $500 range — and it consistently beats dealer offers.
+Final value fees run 12.9% in most coin categories, plus payment processing around 3%.
+Your net on a $200 sale lands around $168 before shipping.

 The platform’s strength is reach.
-Millions of collectors search eBay daily.
-A well-photographed listing with accurate attribution reaches a national buyer pool in a way a local shop never can.
-The weakness is time — listing, photographing, packing, and shipping takes real effort — and occasional buyer disputes.
+Millions of collectors search eBay daily, which means a well-photographed listing with accurate attribution finds a national buyer pool no local shop can match.
+The weakness is effort — listing, photographing, packing, shipping.
+And occasional buyer disputes.

-Burned by one too many bad packing jobs early on, I now photograph every coin on a light pad next to a millimeter ruler before it ships and include the image in the listing.
-It takes four extra minutes and has eliminated disputes almost entirely.
+Burned by one too many bad packing jobs early on, I now photograph every coin on a light pad next to a millimeter ruler before it ships and include that image in the listing.
+Four extra minutes.
+Disputes essentially disappeared after I started doing it.

 Reddit — r/Coins4Sale

-The r/Coins4Sale subreddit is surprisingly functional for selling to other collectors directly.
+The r/Coins4Sale subreddit is surprisingly functional for direct collector-to-collector sales.
 No platform fees.
 Buyers are generally knowledgeable.
-Prices typically land between dealer wholesale and eBay retail, which means both sides feel like they got a fair deal.
+Prices typically land between dealer wholesale and eBay retail — both sides usually feel like they got something fair.
 Transactions run through PayPal Goods and Services for buyer protection.

-Reputation matters here.
+Reputation matters here more than anywhere else.
 New accounts with no selling history move inventory slowly.
-Build participation in r/Coins and r/coincollecting before expecting smooth sales.
-For established community members, it’s genuinely one of the better venues for mid-range material.
+Build genuine participation in r/Coins and r/coincollecting first.
+For established community members, it’s one of the better venues for mid-range material.

 Coin Shows

-Regional coin shows let you walk a floor and get competing offers from multiple dealers in a single afternoon.
+Regional shows let you walk a floor and collect competing offers from multiple dealers in a single afternoon.
 This is underrated.
 I’ve gotten meaningfully better prices at shows simply because dealers know you can walk ten feet to their competitor.
-Bring your coins in individual flips or a binder with individual 2×2 holders.
-Loose coins in a bag signal that you don’t know what you have.
+Bring coins in individual flips or a binder with 2×2 holders — loose coins in a bag signal that you don’t know what you have.

 How to Get a Fair Price

-The most reliable way to get a fair price is to get multiple offers before accepting any of them.
-This sounds obvious.
+Get multiple offers before accepting any of them.
+Sounds obvious.
 Almost nobody does it.

-The first offer is always calibrated to the assumption that you’ll accept it.
-Dealers are experienced buyers making offers to inexperienced sellers dozens of times a week.
-They know what they can get away with.
-When you say “let me get a few more opinions,” the dynamic shifts.
+The first offer is always calibrated to the assumption you’ll take it.
+Dealers are experienced buyers making offers to inexperienced sellers dozens of times a week — they know what they can get away with.
+When you say “let me get a few more opinions,” the dynamic shifts immediately.

 Wholesale vs. Retail — Understand the Gap

 Retail is what a collector pays to own a coin.
 Wholesale is what a dealer pays to acquire inventory.
-The gap between them runs anywhere from 20% to 60% depending on coin type and market liquidity.
+The gap runs 20% to 60% depending on coin type and market liquidity.
 You will never get retail from a dealer.
 That’s not how the business works.
-But you should know what retail is before you evaluate any wholesale offer.
+But knowing retail is exactly how you evaluate any wholesale offer.

 A reasonable dealer offer on a desirable coin in a liquid market is 70% to 80% of current retail.
-Below 60% of retail for anything other than very common material, and you should walk away and try another channel.
+Below 60% on anything other than very common material — walk away.
+Try another channel.

 How to Negotiate

 Don’t open with your number.
 Let them make an offer first.
-If the offer is below what you’re willing to accept, say so directly: “I’ve seen comparable examples sell at auction for $X. Can you get closer to that?”
+If it lands below what you’re willing to accept, say so directly: “I’ve seen comparable examples sell at auction for $X — can you get closer to that?”
 Some dealers will.
 Some won’t.
 The ones who won’t are telling you something useful — that their margin requirements mean you should sell elsewhere.

 Silence is your friend.
 Quote the NGC realized price you looked up.
 Then stop talking.
 Let them respond.